Note

 You can deploy it following these steps:

 Now that we have a TiDB cluster running, we can deploy SurrealDB using the official Helm chart.
+The deployment will use the latest SurrealDB Docker image and make it accessible on internet.

-Get the TiKV PD service URL:
+Get the PD service URL:

 Install the SurrealDB Helm chart with the TIKV_URL defined above and with auth disabled so we can create the initial credentials: